 Responsibility goes hand in hand with owning a motorcycle.
-You must show the state that you are financially responsible before they will issue you a registration and let you out on your motorcycle.
+In Missouri, you must show the state that you are financially responsible before they will issue you a registration and let you out on your motorcycle.

 Ways to Establish Financial Responsibility

-Financial responsibility may be established in one of these ways:
+Financial responsibility may be established in a few different ways:

 - Purchasing liability insurance.